 Undergraduate degrees at the University of Manchester are based on the National Framework for Higher Education Qualifications (FHEQ).
 This framework requires students to achieve credit at each level of the award.
-For BSc (Hons) in International Management this means achieving (passing) 120 credits in each of the three years of study.
+For BSc (Hons) in International Management with American Business Studies this means achieving (passing) 120 credits in each of the three years of study.

-The overall final mark and degree classification for students enrolled on BSc (Hons) in International Management is decided using the weighted average of the overall marks for different years of the programme.
-The weightings for the BSc (Hons) in International Management are:
+The overall final mark and degree classification for students enrolled on BSc (Hons) in International Management with American Business Studies is decided using the weighted average of the overall marks for different years of the programme.
+The weightings for the BSc (Hons) in International Management with American Business Studies are: